List Of Best Places To Visit In Nyandarua County

 Thomson’s Falls, also referred to as Thomson Falls or Nyahururu Falls, is a 74-metre waterfall on the Ewaso Ngiro River i, a few kilometres from Lake Ol Bolossat, which drains from the Aberdare Ranges.
 It is situated 3 kilometres from Nyahururu town and is 4 hour’s drive from Nairobi.

-Enclosed in riparian vegetation on the slopes of the ranges, the breathtaking falls and the vapour created are a wonder.
+Enclosed in riparian vegetation on the slopes of the ranges are the breathtaking falls and the vapor created, which is a wonder.
 Tourists can view the falls from above, and there is a trail down the bottom of the ravine.
 Hiking down to the river provides the best views of the waterfall.
 As you hike down, be cautious of the walkway because it is quite steep.
 Always bring comfortable hiking shoes and a warm sweater with you because it gets cold as you hike down.
 Upstream from the falls is one of the highest hippo pools in Kenya.
-The falls appeared in the TV movie, The Man in The Brown Suit, the movie was in theatres around 1988.
+The falls appeared in the TV movie The Man in The Brown Suit, which was in theatres around 1988.

 3. Gura Falls

 Gura Falls is also part of the Aberdare National Park.
-The waterfall is hidden deep in the forest, but it can be seen from the Karuru Falls observation point.
+The waterfall is hidden deep in the forest but can be seen from the observation point at Karuru Falls.
 Gura Falls are 2,707 metres above sea level.
 The falls have a drop of 302 metres and are located 1.12 kilometres from Karuru Falls.
-The falls are surrounded by the lush Aberdare forest.
-Gura, like Karuru Falls, has three vertical leaps before the water reaches the pool below.
+The lush Aberdare forest surrounds the falls.
+Like Karuru Falls, Gura has three vertical leaps before the water reaches the pool below.
 Gura Falls is located near Gatheru and Kiambogo-ini hills and is formed by the Tana River, Kenya’s longest river.
 Hikers can extend their adventure by trekking along the Gura River to the waterfall’s base and experiencing the breathtaking natural attraction.

 4. Lake Ol Bolossat